-- EHS-F posts a Storm Water Reference Sheet for Contractors on the EHS-F website as a tool to educate contractors and project managers about storm water management and the protection of drains and surface water. - EHS-Flint updated the Storm Water Management website during the fall 2023 semester.
-Updates include: new videos added, updated links, and additional useful BMPs for work and home.
-Tips were also added on how to get involved locally. - EHS-Flint updated the "Earth Day, Every Day" bookmarks for distribution to provide several tips on how to protect the Flint River Watershed (Figure 3).
+- EHS-F posts a Stormwater Reference Sheet for Contractors on the EHS-F website as a tool to educate contractors and project managers about stormwater management and the protection of drains and surface water. - EHS-Flint previously updated the Stormwater Management website during the fall 2023 semester.
+Updates included: new videos added, updated links, and additional useful BMPs for work and home.
+Tips were also added on how to get involved locally.